 Can i appeal the award decision?

-If you think you're eligible, contact your high school counselor, because they're in charge of the nomination process.
+If you're in high school and think you're eligible, contact your high school counselor, because they're in charge of the nomination process.
 Under the new law, if you can fill out the NJ Alternative Application, you're eligible to be considered for this award.
 You should hear from the state in December.
-Remember that award amounts may change every year based on how much money the government puts aside for the program.
+Remember that award amounts may change every year based on how much funding the state provides the program.